Alignment-Lab-AI/Our-Projects/README.md

 ### Enhanced Evaluator(link soon!)

-A custom implementation of eleuthers eval harness and HuggingFace's benchmarks along with vllm its currently accessible in [OpenChat](https://github.com/imoneoi/openchat/tree/master).
+A custom implementation of Eleuthers eval harness and HuggingFace's benchmarks along with vllm it’s currently accessible in [OpenChat](https://github.com/imoneoi/openchat/tree/master).
 Aims to benchmark modern LLMs by removing prompt bias and adding categories to rank suitability in MoE frameworks and agent harnesses as well.

 ### [Synthetic Data Generators](https://github.com/Alignment-Lab-AI/synthetic-data-generators)